 1962 Sumac returns home to Los Angeles and must face the fact musical tastes have changed since 1959 when she parted with Capitol Records.
 The comical Yma Dream written by Thomas Meehan is written in The New Yorker magazine.
 Anne Bancroft will perform it on her television show in 1970 to much acclaim.

 1963 The famed Mikado Room in Tokyo will be Sumac's first 1963 venture.
 She has 2 and a half months of performances there with a huge, colorful stage of Peruvian Exotica.
-She finds time to perform for a women's organization between personal jaunts buying huge and very ornate Japanese furniture to be shipped to her Los Angeles home.
+She finds time to perform for a women's organization between shopping sprees buying huge and very ornate Japanese furniture to be shipped to her Los Angeles home.
 Before she leaves she performs special benefit concerts for the remaining victims of the atom bomb.
-In November she travels to Germany for a few benefit and TV performances.
-Marlene Dietrich is also visiting.
-They meet and Yma is stunned to learn that Dietrich is a big fan, considering she has been a lifelong fan of the screen legend.
+In July she travels to Germany for a few benefit and TV performances.
+Both she and Marlene Dietrich perform in a special program for Unicef.
+Yma is stunned to learn that Dietrich is a big fan, considering she has been a lifelong fan of the screen legend.

 1964 Sumac performs on The Hollywood Palace TV show where she performs "Inca Love Song" and "Tumpa."
 Her voice is in top form.
 Footage of this performance can be seen here.
 Always looking forward and being interested in what's new, she decides it's time to abandon her Incan repertoire.
 From now on she will sing in English, Spanish and Italian, and add "Clair de Lune" and "Moscow Nights" as well.